MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 An underlying theme to the 16 classes we consider is the notion of string containment.
 This notion can ultimately be dissected along two dimensions, logical power and representation, using the tools of mathematical logic and model theory \citep{Enderton2001,Libkin2004}.
 Figure~\ref{fig:classes} shows the 16 classes considered in this paper with arrows indicating proper subset relationships among them.

+The vertical axis in Figure~\ref{fig:classes} is organized in terms of different logics, with horizontal blue-dashed lines indicating leaps in logical power.
+The horizontal axis in Figure~\ref{fig:classes} is organized according to the primitive represenational elements in the logical languages.
+In model-theoretic parlance, these representational choices constitute what is called the \emph{model signature}.
+The horizontal axis is not ordered in terms of increasing power like the vertical axis.

 It is worth mentioning that for each class $C$ in Figure~\ref{fig:classes}, there is an algorithm which can take any finite-state acceptor and decides whether the language recognized by that acceptor belongs to $C$ or not.
 Many of these algorithms are based on the algebraic properties of these classes \citep{Pin2021}.
-These algorithms have been implemented in the software package The Language Toolkit and Amalgam \citep{Lambert2022}.\footnote{Available at \url{https://hackage.haskell.org/package/language-toolkit} and \url{https://github.com/vvulpes0/amalgam}~.}
+These algorithms have been implemented in the software packages The Language Toolkit and Amalgam \citep{Lambert2022, Lambert2024}.\footnote{Available at \url{https://hackage.haskell.org/package/language-toolkit} and \url{https://github.com/vvulpes0/amalgam}~.}

 We explain these classes of languages by first considering languages defined via the containment of substrings (the ``successor'' column), and then by exploring different logics based on this notion.
 We then expand the notion of substring containment to subsequences (the ``precedence'' column) and then to substrings on projected tiers (``tier-successor'') and then to their combinations.
-In addition to their natural mathematical character (as evidenced by their many characterizations), these classes are also motivated by linguistic and cognitive considerations \citep{Rogers-HeinzEtAl-2010-LPTSS,Heinz-RawalEtAl-2011-TSLCP,Rogers-HeinzEtAl-2013-CSC,Heinz-2018-CNPG}.